Aliases for IPO13 Gene

 GeneCards Summary for IPO13 Gene

 IPO13 (Importin 13) is a Protein Coding gene.
-Diseases associated with IPO13 include mitral valve insufficiency and mitral valve disease.
-GO annotations related to this gene include binding and Ran GTPase binding.
+Diseases associated with IPO13 include Mitral Valve Insufficiency.
+Gene Ontology (GO) annotations related to this gene include binding and Ran GTPase binding.
 An important paralog of this gene is TNPO3.

 UniProtKB/Swiss-Prot for IPO13 Gene